 - Backcountry: On- or off-resort terrain that is not marked or monitored by ski patrol.
 Some mountains have dedicated backcountry terrain.
 Like glades, going into backcountry terrain is for advanced riders and should never be done alone.
 You should always check in with ski patrol and plan your backcountry sessions ahead of time.

 Whether you’re a seasoned pro or just starting out, a solid understanding of snowboard lingo will keep you and those around you safe.
+If you want to talk snowboarding terms or have any questions, reach out to a Snowboard Expert here on Curated for free, personalized advice and recommendations.
 Be prepared and have fun!